Cifram/greact/README.md

 # How to Use GReact

-We provide two documents to help you learn how to use GReact:
-- [Overview](Docs/overview.md) - The overview will give a high level, but fairly complete, description of how GReact works and how you should use it.
+See the [Overview](Docs/overview.md), which gives a high level, but fairly complete, description of how GReact works and how you should use it.

 # Contributing